KatherineMEnright/Juncture-Tutorial/README.md

 # This essay is about the Mangosteen

-The mangosteen is a non-native fruit found in Singapore. [^1] 20th century after the earring worn by the girl portrayed there.[^1]
+The mangosteen is a non-native fruit found in Singapore. [^1]
 <param ve-image
        manifest="https://iiif.wellcomecollection.org/image/V0044770/full/1338%2C/0/default.jpg">label="Girl with a Pearl Earring"
        description="Photograph of mangosteen"